 After cremation, any metal items larger than 3 mm are separated from the ashes and sent for recycling.
 These may consist of implants in the body and fittings/ hardware from the coffin.
-As no guarantees can be given that jewellery that the deceased was wearing will be added to the urn together with the ashes, the relatives should remove items of jewellery before the deceased is placed into the coffin.
-If relatives wish to place any items of jewellery into the urn before the lid is fitted, they should contact crematorium staff in plenty of time beforehand to find out the procedure for this.
+As no guarantees can be given for jewellery that the deceased was wearing will be added to the urn together with the ashes, the relatives should remove items of jewellery before the deceased is placed into the coffin.
+If relatives wish to place any items of jewellery into the urn before the lid is fitted, the crematorium staff should be contacted well in advance so that they can explain how this can be done.

-Depending on the type of grave chosen, a special bag can be an alternative to an urn.
-In certain circumstances, the urn/bag of ashes can be collected by the relatives.
+Depending on the type of grave chosen, a special bag or box may be an alternative to an urn.
+In certain circumstances, the ashes can be collected by the relatives.